 - Give examples of jobs or contracts that will be possible because of the NCAC funding.

 In concluding, reinforce of theme of “pride and place” by positioning your relationship with the Legislator as a partnership because you share a passion for making your community a better place to live and work.

 You can find the mailing address of your Senator and Legislator at www.ncleg.net.
 If you are unsure of the specific person, first visit Who Represents Me at http://www.ncleg.net/representation/WhoRepresentsMe.aspx

 PLEASE TAKE ACTION NO LATER THAN MONDAY, AUGUST 18.
 Our ongoing advocacy strategies require immediate follow-up.
 We are likely to face a difficult battle next year because of the uncertainty of state revenue.
 The preparation begins NOW with this Call to Action.

 Citizen advocacy is the most effective strategy in working with Legislators.
 While mass emails have historically been used to communicate the arts agenda, over saturation requires new and different forms of communication.

-Throughout March and April, advocates should make relationships with their Legislators as suggested in Advocacy 101.
+Advocates should make relationships with their Legislators as suggested in Advocacy 101.
 Go to www.ncleg.net to locate your Legislator, click on their name in the House or Senate list, and learn where they live, contact information, and occupation.

 Our new Appropriations – Who & How includes information and county funding histories of House and Senate General Government Committees and House and Senate Base Appropriations.